 While some may see it as the Holy Grail of lead generation, it’s not a magic bullet, and you will have some (maybe several) sessions that take up your time and end in no conversions.
 There are no guarantees in business or life for that matter.

 Make no mistake about it, though.
-If you’re stuck in a rut and are struggling to drum up business for your company, discovery sessions will give your business the push it needs to bump-up the numbers.
+If you’re stuck in a rut, discovery sessions will give your business the push it needs to bump-up the numbers.

 Here are the top 5 reasons why you need discovery coaching sessions.